June 16, 2007 Summer Tip #7 (Checkd Nov 27 2019)

 Do you think that a scenario of infinite shelf space might have been the focus of a business course 15 to 20 years ago?
 What types of scenarios might you want to use in your course today to encourage thinking in new ways and about new possibilities?

 This tip examines some possible uses of “what if” scenarios in your course and when you might want to use them.
 Let’s look at a definition first.

 What are “What If” Scenarios?

 What are “What if” scenarios?
-“What if” scenarios are a specific type of a larger group of problem solving teaching strategies.
+“What if” scenarios are a specific type of a larger category of problem solving teaching strategies.
 Other strategies include role-playing activities, simulations and case studies.
 These strategies all share a common characteristic of intense student engagement and student decision-making.
-These types of activities encourage students to be involved and engaged on both intellectual and often, emotional levels.
-When working on these categories of learning activities, students must evaluate and analyze data, make decisions, observe results and then make additional decisions dealing with the consequences of earlier decisions.
+Problem solving activities encourage students to be involved and engaged on both intellectual and often, emotional levels.
+When working on these categories of learning activities, students must evaluate and analyze data, make decisions, observe results and make decisions dealing with the consequences of earlier decisions.

 Why Use “What if” Scenarios?